Tracking Elsa: Preparations underway with downpours, damaging winds expected

 The WPRI.com Flight Tracker is already showing some delayed arrivals and departures at T.F.
 Green Airport.

+A handful of school districts including Cranston and Warwick have canceled summer programs and activities for Friday.

-The Rhode Island DMV announced that all road tests on Friday have been canceled.
-The agency said staff members will contact anyone who had tests to reschedule.
+The Rhode Island DMV also announced that all road tests have been canceled.
+The agency said staff members will contact anyone who had a test scheduled for Friday so they can reschedule.

 Stay with 12 News for in-depth coverage before, during and after the storm, both on-air and online.